-Following the completion of the test Students may view their results, however, neither questions may be asked nor notes may be taken during this time.
-Students may not leave the room before the inspection time expires.
+- Following the completion of the test Students may view their results, however, neither questions may be asked nor notes may be taken during this time.
+Students may not leave the room before the inspection time expires. - Students not reaching 60% percent in the written part cannot continue (i.e. fail) the examination and have to leave.